 Union Black anti-racism course

-We are making the Union Black course available to staff and students as part of broader and ongoing efforts at Imperial to raise awareness of race inequalities and to promote anti-racism.
-Recent work in applying for a Race Equality Charter mark and in examining the College’s history has highlighted the value of encouraging dialogue and reflection on the issues of ethnicity and belonging.
+At Imperial we have made the Union Black course available to staff and students as part of our broader and ongoing efforts to raise awareness of race inequalities and to promote anti-racism.
+Recent work examining the College’s history and as part of Race Equality Charter activities has highlighted the value of encouraging dialogue and reflection on the issues of ethnicity and belonging.

 The Danger of a Single Story

 As a taster of the course material, here is a TED talk by Nigerian novelist, Chimamanda Ngozi Adichie’s on 'The Danger of a Single Story'.